Council is Excited to Invite You to This Year’s Reflections Art Reception!

 Next on the agenda, Communications VP Jenn Snyder proposed changes to our social media policy by adding Instagram, as well as removing our inactive YouTube account, which were then approved by vote.

 Co-President Mary Khouzam asked for volunteers to serve on the Nominating Committee.
-If you would like to serve on the Nominating Committee, please email the Council Co-Presidents at firstname.lastname@example.org before December 16th.
+If you would like to serve on the Nominating Committee, please email the Council Co-Presidents at before December 16th.
+The election of the Nominating Committee will take place at the January 19 General Membership meeting.

 Thank you community partners for joining us!